terryaney/KatApp.Provider/katapp documentation.md

 <br/>

-#### **ejs-listcontrol data source**
+#### **rbl-listcontrol data source**
-Typically, `ejs-listcontrol` and its data tables are only returned during a configuration calculation to initialize the user interface.
+Typically, `rbl-listcontrol` and its data tables are only returned during a configuration calculation to initialize the user interface.
 However, if the list control items are dynamic based on employee data or other inputs, the typical pattern is to return all list items possible for all situations during the configuration calculation, and then use the `visible` column to show and hide which items to show.
 During subsequent calculations, when items are simply changing visibility, for performance enhancements, the only rows returned in the data source table should be the rows that have dynamic visiblity.

 Column | Description
 ---|---